Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 Pharmacokinetics of the drug.

-After taking the drug Polysorb MP inside the active substance is not absorbed from the gastrointestinal tract.
-It is rapidly excreted from the body unchanged.
+After taking the drug Polysorb MP orally, the active substance is not absorbed from the gastrointestinal tract.
+It is quickly eliminated from the body unchanged.

 Indications for use:

-Acute and chronic intoxications in children and adults of various etiologies;
+Acute and chronic intoxication in children and adults of various etiologies;

 Acute intestinal infections (including food poisoning);